mmaroti/plutosdr-dev/README.md

 # plutosdr-dev

 <img align="right" width="200" src="https://wiki.analog.com/_media/university/tools/pluto/pluto_in_hand.png">

-This repository allows you to modify the [ADALM-PLUTO](https://wiki.analog.com/university/tools/pluto) firmware without mocking changing the submodules of the Analog Devices [plutosdr-fw](https://github.com/analogdevicesinc/plutosdr-fw.git) repository.
+This repository allows you to modify the [ADALM-PLUTO](https://wiki.analog.com/university/tools/pluto) firmware without changing the submodules of the Analog Devices [plutosdr-fw](https://github.com/analogdevicesinc/plutosdr-fw.git) repository.
 The build script is completely rewritten and made faster with the following features:

 * The FPGA code can be modified and built in the plutosdr-dev directory.